nmeloni/hackerrank/README.md

 # hackerrank
-code for various challenges on hackerrank partly used in programming and algorithm courses
+Code for various challenges on hackerrank partly used in first year programming and algorithm courses.